DogmaSolutions/Analyzers/README.md

 - **Severity**: Warning ⚠

 ## Description
-Usually, business logics distinguish between "string with content", and "string NULL or without meaningfull content".
+Usually, business logics distinguish between "string with content", and "string NULL or without meaningful content".
-Thus, statistically speaking, almost every call to `string.IsNullOrEmpty` could or should be replaced by a call to `string.IsNullOrWhiteSpace`, because in the large majority of cases, a string composed by only spaces, tabs, and return chars is not considered valid because it doesn't have "meaningfull content".
+Thus, statistically speaking, almost every call to `string.IsNullOrEmpty` could or should be replaced by a call to `string.IsNullOrWhiteSpace`, because in the large majority of cases, a string composed by only spaces, tabs, and return chars is not considered valid because it doesn't have "meaningful content".
 In most cases, `string.IsNullOrEmpty` is used by mistake, or has been written when `string.IsNullOrWhiteSpace` was not available.

 ## Fix / Mitigation